Huang Xihua

 Huang Xihua (born c.
 1966) is a Chinese politician and a representative of the Guangdong region in the National People's Congress of China.

 Huang graduated from the Jiangxi Agricultural University majoring in soil.
 Huang is a member of the Chinese Communist Party.
-He served as the director of the Tourism Bureau of Huizhou in Guangdong.
-He later served as the Deputy Secretary-General of Huizhou's municipal government.
+She served as the director of the Tourism Bureau of Huizhou in Guangdong.
+She later served as the Deputy Secretary-General of Huizhou's municipal government.
 Huang has been a deputy to the National People's Congress since 2008.
-In 2013, he served as a deputy to the NPC.
+In 2013, she served as a deputy to the NPC.
 Huang advocates for the cancellation of birth restrictions and for the liberalization of childbirth in China.
 On February 24, 2018, Huang was elected as a representative of the 13th National People's Congress.